Rate-Induced Tipping to Metastable Zombie Fires: R-tipping Mechanisms for Global Warming

-for reference.
-Owing to the additional slow $s$-direction, the critical manifold $S$ is now two-dimensional.
-It consists of two normally hyperbolic attracting sheets, $S_1$ containing $\tilde{e}(s)$, and $S_3$ being the hot metastable state, which are separated from a normally hyperbolic repelling sheet $S_2$ by two non-hyperbolic fold curves $F_1$ and $F_2$.
-Figure~\ref{fig: GWCompact} shows that, as $r$ is increased, tracking of $\tilde{e}(s)$ by (green) $W^{u,[r_1]}(\tilde{e}^-)$ is lost via canard trajectories, including the maximal canard contained in (blue) $W^{u,[r_2]}(\tilde{e}^-)$ that crosses $F_1$ and moves along $S_2$ for the longest time.
-This is followed by R-tipping at higher $r$ as shown by (red) $W^{u,[r_3]}(\tilde{e}^-)$ that visits the hot metastable state $S_{3,\epsilon}$ before connecting to $\tilde{e}^+$.
-Thus, it should be possible to explain R-tipping instabilities caused by global warming in figure~\ref{fig: GWEps}, including the curious R-tipping tongue, in terms of the slow dynamics of the reduced problem on $S$~\cite{wieczorek_excitability_2011,perryman_adapting_2014,Vanselow_2019}.
+To gain geometric insight into the R-tipping instability caused by global warming, we plot in fig.~\ref{fig: GWEps}~(b) the unstable manifold $W^{u,[r]}(\tilde{e}^-)$ for a fixed $T_a^+=5^\circ$C and three different {\sw slow} rates $0<r_1 <r_2<r_3$ (see the black dots in fig.~\ref{fig: GWEps}~(a)), together with the critical manifold {\sw $S$} for reference.
+Figure~\ref{fig: GWEps}~(b) shows that, as $r$ is increased, tracking of $\tilde{e}(s)$ by (green) $W^{u,[r_1]}(\tilde{e}^-)$ is lost via canard trajectories, including the maximal canard contained in (blue) $W^{u,[r_2]}(\tilde{e}^-)$ that crosses $F_1$ and moves along $S_2$ for the longest time.
+This is followed by R-tipping at higher $r$ as shown by (red) $W^{u,[r_3]}(\tilde{e}^-)$ that {\sw crosses $F_1$ and approaches} the hot metastable state $S_{3,\epsilon}$ {\sw along the fast $T$-direction} before connecting to $\tilde{e}^+$. {\sw Since R-tipping due to global warming~\eqref{eq: Tanh Ta} occurs when the slow timescale segment of $W^{u,[r]}(\tilde{e}^-)$ on $S$ crosses $F_1$,} it should be possible to explain the R-tipping diagram in fig.~\ref{fig: GWEps}~(a), including the curious R-tipping tongue, in terms of slow {\sw timescale solutions of the two-dimensional reduced problem alone}~\cite{wieczorek_excitability_2011,perryman_adapting_2014,Vanselow_2019}.